Partners Group: International growth (2011-20)

 In 2019, the former UK Prime Minister and chancellor Gordon Brown was announced as an advisor to Partners Group.
 His role would be to advise the private equity firm on impact investments.
 During the same year, Partners Group announced it was acquiring a majority stake in United States-based optometry specialist EyeCare Partners in a USD$2.2 billion deal.
-In June, the firm opened its 129,400-square-foot North American headquarters in Broomfield, Colorado.
 In 2020, Partners Group was awarded Firm of the Year in Switzerland for the fourth consecutive year (previously 2017, 2018 and 2019) by Private Equity International.
 Partners Group entered into a major cooperation with UBS in the form of a new private markets solution for its wealth management clients, targeting an annual investment capacity of US$1‐3 billion over time.
 During the same year, MidRail accused Partners Group of violating a non-disclosure agreement, which allegedly impacted the bidding process for acquisition target Patriot Rail.
 The case was closed in October 2023, after Partners Group and MidRail mutually agreed to dismiss their claims against each other.
 September 2020 saw Partners Group join the Swiss Market Index (SMI), with its first day of trading on 21 September.
 The SMI contains the 20 largest Swiss stocks, and is the most prominent stock index in Switzerland.
 It was Partners Group's first time listed on the index.